Trisfald/veridia-rpg/Traits.md

 Perform a one hour long ritual.\
 You can extract mana from human beings.
 The target suffers one point of damage and you recover one point of mana.\

+### Fiendish servant
+##### *Requirements black magic 3*
+##### Cost: 5 experience points
+Spend twelve points of mana and perform a ten hours long ritual.
+Divide the mana and time spent between the participants.\
+You can summon a ghoul under your service.
+It doesn't require any rest nor nourishment.\
+The servant returns to ashes after one week.

 ### Foul pact
 ##### *Requirements: black magic 3*
 ##### Cost: 5 experience points